Social Action Council Identity and Mission Statements

-The Social Justice Committee of Immaculate Conception participates in a vibrant and diverse Franciscan parish located in downtown Durham.
+The Social Action Council of Immaculate Conception participates in a vibrant and diverse Franciscan parish located in downtown Durham.
 We aspire to be servant-leaders within our parish; we are committed to live the values of Catholic Social Teaching and be vigilant and responsive to current issues affecting our parishioners, our community, and our world.

 Our mission is to engage and empower Immaculate Conception parishioners to live lives of justice, healing, compassion, and peace, manifesting the reign of God in our parish, our community, and our world.
 We will do this by being attentive to the signs of the times, through dialogue, and through organized communal response to societal and individual human needs, always cognizant that all human beings are created in the image and likeness of God.